mprsic/performa365docs/docs/gettoknow/roles/instructor.rst

 Instructor
 ==========

-This role is dynamically assigned to any user which is assigned to at least one classroom activitiy schedule as an instructor.
+This role is dynamically assigned to users who are assigned as instructors to at least one classroom activity schedule (regular or virtual).

 ..
-Users in this role can perform following activities, only for their schedules:
+Users in this role can perform following activities, for their schedules only:

 * :ref:`Confirm Attendance <confirm_attendance>`